 We hope you’re not reading this at home.
-We hope you’re in New Orleans, because you’re about to eat better than any armchair traveler, and most of the rest of the world.
+We hope you’re in New Orleans, because you’re about to eat better than most others.
 When it comes to food, New Orleans does not fool around.
 Well, OK, it does: its playful attitude to ingredients and recipes mixes (for example) alligator sausage and cheesecake into a dessert fit for the gods.
-But it creates this mind-bendingly rich food with enterprise, innovation and a dedication to perfecting one of the USA’s great indigenous cuisines; it's a culinary aesthetic that will have you snoring in the happiest of food comas afterwards.
+This sense of gastronomic play is rooted in both deep traditions – truly, this city has one of the few indigenous cuisines in the country – and, increasingly, a willingness to accommodate outside influences, both in terms of technique and ethnicity.

 We're not exaggerating when we say there is either a festival or a parade every week of the year in New Orleans.
 Sometimes, such as during Mardi Gras or Jazz Fest, it feels like there’s a new party for every hour of the day.
 At almost any celebration in town, people engage in masking – donning a new appearance via some form of costuming – while acting out the satyric side of human behavior.
 But the celebrations and rituals of New Orleans are as much about history as hedonism, and every dance is as much an expression of tradition and community spirit as it is of joy.

 New Orleans is the hometown of jazz, but neither the city nor the genre she birthed are musical museum pieces.
 Jazz is the root of American popular music, the daddy of rock, brother of the blues and not too distant ancestor of hip-hop – all styles of music that have defined the beat of global pop for decades.
 All these varieties of music, plus a few you may never have heard of, are practiced and played here on every corner, in any bar, every night of the week.
 Live music isn’t an event: it’s as crucial to the city soundscape as streetcar bells.